github/code-navigation/README.md

 4. Write fully-qualified name queries (if applicable).
 5. Open an issue in this repo.

+> [!NOTE]
+> Adding a language is at the discretion of GitHub.
+We may not add every language.
+Common reasons to reject language support include an immature Tree-sitter parser, excessive resources required to parse, or low use on GitHub.

 For details, see below.

 ### Add the language to Linguist